 7. Early Birds

 Many restaurants, in an effort to increase business during their quiet hours, offer half-off or some other enticingly-priced meal, but only if you go there before the regular dinner crowd, typically from 4:00 to 5:30 pm.
 Look in your local newspaper and your mailbox for advertisements and information.
+Or pick up the phone and ask.

 9. Play Tourist